Singaporean Hokkien: Pronunciation of 'I'

 In Amoy Hokkien pronunciation, 我 (lit.
-'I/me') is pronounced as //ɡua˥˨//; but in Singapore, it is pronounced as //wa˥˨//, which is alleged by some to have been influenced by the Teochew pronunciation //ua˥˨// although other dialects like Putianese and some regional Hokkien dialects including most Taiwanese Hokkien dialects also pronounce it as //ua˥˨//.
+'I/me') is pronounced as //ɡua˥˨//; but in Singapore, it is pronounced as //wa˥˨//, which is alleged by some to have been influenced by the Teochew pronunciation //ua˥˨// although other varieties like Putianese and some regional Hokkien dialects including most Taiwanese Hokkien dialects also pronounce it as //ua˥˨//.

 Grammar

 There are some differences between the sentence structure used by Singaporean Hokkien and by Amoy/Taiwanese Hokkien.

 For instance, when asking a question "do you want to...?", Singaporean Hokkien typically uses the sentence structure 愛……莫？ (ai…mài?), whereas Taiwan uses 欲……無？ (beh…bô?).
 The word 愛 (ai) is commonly used in Singaporean Hokkien to mean "want to", but in Amoy Hokkien and Taiwan Hokkien, the word 欲/卜 (beh) (which means "want" in Hokkien) is used instead. 愛 (ai) in Amoy and Taiwanese Hokkien it typically means "love to" or "need to".

 Also, unlike Taiwanese Hokkien—which typically uses the word 敢 (kám) (meaning "whether or not") when asking a question, which is more formal or polite—Singaporean Hokkien does not use the word 敢 (kám).
 Instead, it simply adds the word 無 (bô) at the end of the sentence to indicate that it is a question (similar to Mandarin's 嗎 (ma) or adds a Cantonese intonation 咩 (me1) at the end.
 Adding the word 無 (bô) at the end of a sentence is also used in Taiwanese Hokkien, when one is asking a question in an informal way.